jbhender/CSCAR_Workshops/ML_in_R/README.md

 Our final example, [isolet_ex3-rf.R](./isolet_ex3-rf.R), will use the `randomForest` package.
 It is also possible to build models akin to randomForests using	the XGBoost library.

++ `randomForest`
+  - `x` - a matrix of predictor variables,
+  - `y` - the reponse,
+  - `ntree` - how many trees to include in the model,
+  - `mtry` - how many variables to consider when splitting each node in a tree.